ais-one/cookbook/README.md

 require(require('path').join(process.cwd(), 'common-lib', 'setup')) // first thing to setup require(LIB_PATH + '/config') //  first thing to include from LIB_PATH
 ```

-**NOTE** mongodb is not run and there will be connection error for mongodb.
-To have mongodb use docker-compose file in docker-devenv\mongodb.
-Remember to do one-time initiate of replication set first.

 Navigate to http://127.0.0.1:8080 to view the VueCrudX demo and example SPA application in development